 Sustainability: Rosa Strube, Project Manager at Collaborating Centre on Sustainable Consumption and Production (CSCP)

-The members of this group represent the points of view of civil society.
-Their role is to make sure that societal inputs and perspectives are taken into account in the concepts of “responsible development”, while designing and implementing the smart maps.
+The members of this group represented the points of view of civil society.
+Their role was to make sure that societal inputs and perspectives were taken into account in the concepts of “responsible development” while designing and implementing the SMART Maps.